 Law Firms’ Experiences of Remote Court Hearings and Dealing with Clients During Covid-19

-How are solicitors getting on with these secure video conferencing solutions?
-We recently reached out to solicitors from two Irish law firms: Elaine Keane, Associate Solicitor, Mullany Walsh Maxwells LLP; and Julie O’Connell, Commercial and Banking Partner, Richard Black Solicitors, to ask them about their experiences of remote court hearings and dealing with clients during the pandemic.
+We recently reached out to solicitors from two Irish law firms: Elaine Keane, Associate Solicitor, Mullany Walsh Maxwells LLP; and Julie O’Connell, Commercial and Banking Partner, Richard Black Solicitors, to ask them about their experience of remote court hearings and dealing with clients during the pandemic.

 To find out more about their experiences, read on:

-What has been the general experience of your staff of attending Court remotely during Covid-19?
+What has been the general experience of remote court hearings?